ClarityNLP/ClarityNLP/docs/nlpql_reference/nlpql/valueextractor.rst

 Description
 -----------

 Extract values from text, related to terms.
-Read more `here <https://clarity-nlp.readthedocs.io/en/latest/developer_guide/algorithms/value_extraction.html>`_.
+Read more :ref:`here<general-value-extraction>`.

 Examples
 --------